IBM/knative101/workshop/exercise-4/README.md

     Note: To exit the watch, use `ctrl + c`.

 4. Let's try out our new application!
-First, we'll need to know the external IP for our service.
-Run the following command, and note the value for `EXTERNAL-IP`.
+First, let's get the domain name that Knative assigned to the Service we just deployed.
+Run the following command, and note the value for `domain`.
+IBM Cloud Kubernetes Service sets the default domain name for Knative to match the domain name of your IBM Cloud Kubernetes Service cluster.
+It will also set up the Istio ingress to route all incoming requests targeted to that domain to Knative.

     ```
-    kubectl get svc istio-ingressgateway --namespace istio-system
+    kubectl get ksvc fib-knative
     ```

-5. We will also need to know the domain name that Knative assigned to the Service we just deployed.
-Run the following command, and note the value for `domain`.
+5. The domain name should look something like `fib-knative.default.bmv-kubeflow.us-south.containers.appdomain.cloud`.
+We can set an environment variable so that we can use this throughout the lab:

     ```
-    kubectl get ksvc fib-knative
+    export MY_DOMAIN=<your_app_domain_here>
     ```

-6. You'll notice that the domain name is `fib-service.default.example.com`, but we don't actually own anything at `example.com`.
-We'll see how to update this to our own domain name later, but for now we can directly curl the external IP address for our cluster, and pass in a Host header.
+6. We can now curl this domain to try out our application.
 Notice that we're calling the `/` endpoint, and passing in a `number` parameter of 5.
 This should return the first 5 numbers of the fibonacci sequence.

     ```
-     curl -H 'Host: fib-knative.default.example.com' {EXTERNAL_IP}/5
+     curl $MY_DOMAIN/5
     ```

     Expected Output: